- 209 Fort York Blvd

 And while the prospect of living in a building with over 800 suites might discourage some buyers, 215 Fort York Blvd feels more like 2 separate buildings joined by a podium.
 Not to mention, that larger buildings often come with more extras.

 In addition to a great location that balances natural scenery with urban convenience, residents are provided with a wealth of desirable amenities; pool, sauna, gym, party room, meeting room, rooftop patio, concierge, parking garage, security guard, and more.

-Buyers who are seeking Toronto condos for sale have a lot of choice at 209-215 Fort York Blvd — okay, with 861 units, that's probably a bit of an understatement; buyers have a vast selection of layouts and exposures, in either a high-rise or mid rise tower.
+Buyers who are seeking Toronto condos for sale have a lot of choice at 215 Fort York Blvd and 209 Fort York Blvd.
+Okay, with 861 units, that's probably a bit of an understatement.
+Buyers have a vast selection of layouts and exposures, in either a high-rise or mid rise tower.
 Suite sizes range from 318 square feet for a bachelor to 1576 for the largest 2 bedroom + den.

 Because this building was completed in 2011, all units are move in ready and have desirable features like floor to ceiling windows, hardwood floors, granite countertops, stainless steel appliances, and private balconies.
 Some units have exposed pillars, and those with corner suites have wrap around windows.

 For those who love to entertain — visitor parking and guest suites are available, and once you step outside your front door, you're just minutes from Toronto's biggest and best attractions in the Entertainment District, or the latest and greatest events at the CNE.